By Lucy Chambers, Assistant Partnerships Manager

 It’s officially one year since Co-op Live construction began and it’s so exciting to see the venue starting to take shape.

 If you’re not clued up on all things Co-op Live yet, the venue will be one of the world’s most sustainable and socially responsible venues.
-With community and co-operation at its heart, the project will create 3,350 constructions jobs.
-When it’s up and running, over £1m of Co-op Live’s yearly profits will be distributed to good causes in community across the UK by the Co-op Foundation, so wherever you live, and whatever your favourite artist, you’ll be helping the venue to do good however you get involved.
+With community and co-operation at its heart, the project will create 3,350 constructions jobs; and when it’s up and running, over £1m of Co-op Live’s yearly profits will be also distributed to good causes in community across the UK by the Co-op Foundation.
+So, wherever you live, and whatever your favourite artist, you’ll be helping the venue to do good however you get involved.

 Co-op Live will be at the forefront of sustainability too, creating improvements to the canal side of the venue to create peaceful areas for walking, sitting and relaxing on both event and non-event days.
 Diverse vegetation and local wildlife, including a variety of trees and wildflowers, will enhance the natural diversity of the area and create much-needed green space around the venue.
 You can watch more about Co-op Live’s commitment to sustainability in this video.